Hkarlis18/Bellabeat_Google_Analytics_Capstone/README.md

 **Suggestions to improve in the future:**

 + Gather more current data for analysis.
-It’s also fundamental to use a data sample-accurate to the reality of the market to be able to represent the population as a whole.
+It’s also fundamental to use a data sample accurate to the reality of the market to be able to represent the population as a whole.

 + Guarantee to have the appropriate sample size and make sure the participants have filled in the information necessary for the different areas to be studied.